Types of Divorce

 A divorce proceeding can also address child support issues.
 Texas law mandates child support.
 The Court must approve any alternate agreements in the child support.
 A Judge may or may not approve the agreement.
 Child support is paid by the non-custodial parent to the custodial parent with whom the child lives the majority of the time.

 New for 2018 is also the requirement to provide dental support.
 Effective September 1, 2018, a Court may require a possessory parent to provide dental insurance or a dental supplement payment in addition to other support.
-Check out this article by Aubrey M. Connatser, PLLC to learn more about dental support and other recent changes to the Texas Family Code.
 These issues are not unique to marriage and divorce.
 Many couples are choosing not to marry and have children and property together.
 When those relationships end, it is still necessary to address child support and child custody and visitation.